Types of Tastings

 - Engage their senses when evaluating the produce.
 Ask students to touch, taste, smell, and visually describe the item both in its whole form and sliced.
 What differences do they see?

-- Coordinate tastings in conjunction with a Harvest of the Month program (see Art Contests for description).
+- Coordinate tastings in conjunction with a Harvest of the Month program (see Art Contests for more info on HOTM activities).

 Menu Item Tasting